On the Efficiency of Entropic Regularized Algorithms for Optimal Transport: Greenkhorn

-To facilitate the discussion later, we present the Greenkhorn algorithm in pseudocode form in Algorithm~\ref{Algorithm:Greenkhorn} and its application to regularized OT in Algorithm~\ref{Algorithm:ApproxOT_Greenkhorn}.
-Here the function $\rho: \br_+ \times \br_+ \rightarrow \left[0, +\infty\right]$ is given by $\rho(a, b) = b - a + a\log(a/b)$, which measures the progress in the dual objective value between two consecutive iterates of Algorithm~\ref{Algorithm:Greenkhorn}.
-In addition, we observe that the optimality condition of the dual regularized OT problem in Eq.\eqref{prob:dualregOT} is $r(B(u^t, v^t)) - r = 0$ and $c(B(u^t, v^t)) - c = 0$.
-This leads to the quantity which measures the error of the $t$-th iterate of the Greenkhorn algorithm:
+To facilitate the subsequent discussion, we present the pseudocode of Greenkhorn in Algorithm~\ref{Algorithm:GK} and its application to regularized OT in Algorithm~\ref{Algorithm:ApproxOT_GK}.
+The function for quantifying the progress in the dual objective value between two consecutive iterates is given by $\rho(a, b) = b - a + a\log(a/b)$ and we recall that $(u, v)$ is an optimal solution of the dual entropic regularized OT problem in Eq.~\eqref{prob:OT_regularized_dual} if $r(B(u, v)) - r = \zero_n$ and $c(B(u, v)) - c = \zero_n$.
+This leads to the quantity which measures the error of the $t$-th iterate in Algorithm~\ref{Algorithm:GK}: